31 Things You Haven’t Cleaned in a Long Time (If Ever!)

 These areas of your home have been neglected for way too long!
 It’s time to roll up your sleeves and give them each a deep clean.

 Inside dryer and dryer vent

 Aerators are found on almost every kitchen and bath faucet, and if water flow slows or becomes uneven, clogs inside the aerator are usually the cause.
-Fortunately, it’s an easy problem to fix.
+Try out these clever cleaning hacks from professional house cleaners.

 Bath fan grill

 Household dust, moisture, and humidity combine to cake bathroom exhaust fans with debris.
 Often located on the ceiling, you might not notice it at all—much less the fact that it’s dirty.
 Luckily, bath fan grills are easy to clean.
 Grab the edge of the cover and pull down.
 Squeeze the springs to release them from the slots and remove the cover.
-Learn more about installing and replacing bath exhaust fans.
+Here are some handy hints for cleaning every nook and cranny.

 The trash can